 Thank you to the Cherry Marketing Institute for sponsoring this post, originally published in 2015!

 Prosciutto Sandwich with Arugula & White Bean Mash

 I’m always on the lookout for new easy lunch ideas – anyone else?
 Anything I make at lunch needs to come together quickly, as I’m either packing it while rushing out the door or making it when already hungry.
 As a result, I can tend to get into ruts and make the same things over and over just because it’s easy.

-So for this month’s tart cherry themed post, I decided I would challenge myself to mix up my lunchbox with something creative and tasty but easy, too.
+So I decided I would challenge myself to mix up my lunchbox with something creative and tasty but easy, too.
 The result ended up being as delicious as I’d hoped!

-Since the rest of my tart cherry recipes, with the exception of my Tart Cherry Kale and Feta Stuffed Chicken, have been on the sweeter side (see also: Tart Cherry Pie Snack Balls, Microwave Tart Cherry Oatmeal, Tart Cherry Sports Drink), I decided I should throw another savory one into the mix.
+The rest of my tart cherry recipes, with the exception of my Tart Cherry Kale and Feta Stuffed Chicken, have been on the sweeter side.
+(See also: Tart Cherry Pie Snack Balls, Microwave Tart Cherry Oatmeal, Tart Cherry Sports Drink).
+So I decided I should throw another savory one into the mix!

-Next, mash together the beans and goat cheese and spread on the toasted bread.
+Next, mash together the white beans and goat cheese, then spread on the toasted bread.

-Then sprinkle on some dried tart cherries!
-In addition to being delicious, they also add some inflammation-busting anthocyanins to the mix, as you already know from last month’s sports nutrition-themed post (my Tart Cherry Sports Drink recipe).
+Then, sprinkle on some dried tart cherries!
+In addition to being delicious, they also add some inflammation-busting anthocyanins to the mix (as you already know from my sports nutrition-themed Tart Cherry Sports Drink recipe).
 So this is an especially great lunch to have after a morning workout as the tart cherries can help speed up your recovery and ease muscle soreness!

 Now it’s time to toss on your prosciutto: